ninuxorg/nodeshot/docs/topics/automated_install.rst

 .. _Fabric: http://www.fabfile.org/index.html

-TO install fabric, you need to have pip installed on your system.
+To install fabric, you need to have pip installed on your system.
 See `how to install pip`_ first.

 .. _how to install pip: http://pip.readthedocs.org/en/latest/installing.html